Thailand Travel Information

 are dealt with elsewhere in the site - see: Rail Services in Thailand

-Over the last few years, several budget airlines have started up, including One-Two-Go and Air Asia.
-These, together with Thai International's domestic service provide a reasonably cheap and quick way of getting to remote parts of the country.
-Typical price from Bangkok to Chiangmai, for instance, could be around 1200 Baht.
+Thailand and neighbouring countries are served by several budget airlines, including Nok Air Air Asia, Thai Smile.
+These, together with Thai International's domestic service provide a reasonably cheap and quick way of getting to remote parts of the country and to the rest of South East Asia.
+Typical price from Bangkok to Chiang Mai, for instance, could be around 1200 Baht.
 See Local & Regional Airlines

 .
 There are daily services to Chiang Mai, Chiang Rai, Udon Thani, Had Yai, Phuket, Koh Samui, and other tourist destinations.